Information & Infrastructure Assurance Council

 Leadership and Partnerships

-- Governance of the IIAC is shared by Dr. Ora Pescovitz, executive vice president for medical affairs; Phil Hanlon, provost and executive vice president for academic affairs; Stephen Forrest, vice president for research, and Tim Slottow, executive vice president and chief financial officer.
+- Governance of the IIAC is shared by Dr. Ora Pescovitz, executive vice president for medical affairs; Martha Pollack, provost and executive vice president for academic affairs; S. Jack Hu, interim vice president for research, and Tim Slottow, executive vice president and chief financial officer.

 - Michael Bailey, research associate professor, Electrical Engineering and Computer Science, chairs the IIAC and provides leadership in the development of IT security policy.

 - Paul Howell, the university's chief IT security officer, serves as staff on the Information & Infrastructure Assurance Council.

 IIAC works with IIA to maintain a secure IT environment for U-M teaching, learning, research, and administrative activities.
 The creation of IIAC and IIA resulted from various university units working together through the IT Commons.